Plain English Writing Training

 Content of a typical workshop:

 We take the journey of plain English from the French/English legal doublet to Einstein’s theory of simplicity.
 From Churchill’s demand for plain English during the Battle of Britain to the famous musings of George Orwell’s and today’s global shift towards plain English.
-More specifically we examine:

 - APM’s eight plain English principles